 This is my personal blog where I post electronic drum kit reviews and other advice related to them to help you find the best electronic drum kits out there, without wasting money.

-I also happen to have one of the biggest electronic drum kit collections in the world (21 sets and counting).
+I also happen to have one of the biggest electronic drum kit collections in the world (27 sets and counting as of 2017).

 Why even get one?
 Electronic Drum Set vs Traditional Sets